Great Tribulation: How to Discern Truth from Deception

 Matthew 24:37 But as the days of Noe were, so shall also the coming of the Son of man be.
 38 For as in the days that were before the flood they were eating and drinking, marrying and giving in marriage, until the day that Noe entered into the ark, 39 And knew not until the flood came, and took them all away; so shall also the coming of the Son of man be.
 40 Then shall two be in the field; the one shall be taken, and the other left.
 41 Two women shall be grinding at the mill; the one shall be taken, and the other left.

 I have actually heard this passage used to teach the rapture.
-However, if it is I don’t want to be a part of this rapture.
-The reason I say this is because if it is like the days of Noah, those taken were the wicked.
+However, if it is, I don’t want to be a part of it.
+If it is like the days of Noah, those taken were the wicked.

-Jesus taught the coming of the Son of man upon Jerusalem and their generation is likened to the flood of Noah’s day.
-Get out of Jerusalem and the land of Judaea or be taken captive was the warning.
+Jesus taught that the coming of the Son of Man upon Jerusalem and their generation is likened to the flood of Noah’s day.
+The warning was to get out of Jerusalem and the land of Judaea or be taken captive.

 “Now the number of those that were carried captive during this whole war was collected to be ninety-seven thousand; as was the number of those that perished during the whole siege eleven hundred thousand, the greater part of whom were indeed of the same nation [with the citizens of Jerusalem], but not belonging to the city itself; for they were come up from all the country to the feast of unleavened bread, and were on a sudden shut up by an army, which, at the very first, occasioned so great a straightness among them, that there came a pestilential destruction upon them, and soon afterward such a famine, as destroyed them more suddenly.”1